-- 1 financing gaps.
-The mix and dominance of individual barriers might vary significantly across sectors - 2 and regions and is analysed below - 3 The interpretation of the quantitative analysis thus needs to be performed, taking into account the - 4 qualitative needs assessment in Section 15.4.1 and the evolution of parameters that determine the risk- - 5 weighted relative attractiveness low carbon and climate resilient investments compared to other - 6 investment opportunities.
-With some institutions having announced climate finance commitments - 7 and/or targets (see also Box 15.4 Measuring progress towards the 100 billion USD yr-1 by 2020 goal: - 8 issues of method), the actual asset allocation of commercial financial sector players including sectoral - 9 and regional focus will respond to tangible and financially viable investment opportunities available in - 10 the short-term.
-Robust long-term pathways to create such conditions for a significant private sector - 11 involvement do rarely exist and expectations on private sector involvement in some critical - sectors/regions might be too high (Clark et al. 2018).
+The interpretation of the quantitative analysis thus needs to be performed, taking into account the qualitative needs assessment in Section 15.4.1 and the evolution of parameters that determine the riskweighted relative attractiveness of low-carbon and climate-resilient investments compared to other investment opportunities.
+With some institutions having announced climate finance commitments and/or targets (see also Box 15.4), the actual asset allocation of commercial financial sector players including sectoral and regional focus will respond to tangible and financially viable investment opportunities available in the short term.
+Robust long-term pathways to create such conditions for a significant private sector involvement rarely exist and expectations on private sector involvement in some critical sectors/regions might be too high (Clark et al. 2018).

-15.5.2 Identified financing gaps for sector and regions
+15.5.2 Identified Financing Gaps for Sector and Regions